IcyIce-FSDev/task_tracker/README.md

 # How to use

+Once downloaded,run

+    npm install

+and then

-    Once downloaded, run npm install and then npm run start to use.
+    npm run start to use.

 Then visit the url http://localhost:3000

 # Technologies used